 Think back to how ineffectual most kids are at influencing their parents to buy a cool car.
 Every kid I knew when I was young tried pounding away at the adults just as strenuously as Gary did, but everytime we looked up, yet another four door something- mobile or station wagon appeared in the driveways when trade-in time came round.

 This typical story repeated itself all across North America.
-When the gas crisis hit North America, my mother wanted to get rid of her really cool but large gas guzzling Mercury and buy an import Datsun.
+When the gas crisis hit North America, suddenly compact imports sprouted up in a tidal wave that buried the neighborhoods.
+My mother wanted to get rid of her really cool but large gas guzzling Mercury and buy an import Datsun.
 I tried to save her from econo box hell by immediately launching a determined campaign to get her into the 240Z.
 I didn't try to fight the tide by getting her out of a Datsun, I just tried to nudge the current a bit.
 She could still go Datsun and own a cheap to buy, economical to run car but at least the 240Z was sporty like a toy Jag XKR.
 No dice.
 Just like the other kids, my input fell into a black hole.
 The Merc was gone and the Datsun that occupied its former spot wasn't the cool 240Z.

 Looking around us, all the kids noticed that the only cool cars were owned by the single adults or teens.
 It's a rare moment of celebration when kids manage to convince parents to buy the sporty or cool car instead of the moderate car they have their sights set on.
 Gary's accomplishment with the LeMans GT was a major victory for kids everywhere!